microsoft/terminal/doc/specs/#4993 - Keyboard Selection/Keyboard-Selection.md

 Every combination of the `Direction` and `SelectionExpansionMode` will map to a keybinding.
 These pairings are shown below in the UI/UX Design --> Keybindings section.

-**NOTE**: If `copyOnSelect` is enabled, we need to make sure we update the clipboard on every change in selection.

 ### Copy Mode